Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification.md

    "idbrokerdk_age_verified": "16:false"
 }
 ```
-This is a standard JWT ID token, which is issued towards the calling client_id (aud).
-The important claim of note for the Age Verification flow, is the **idbrokerdk_age_verified** claim, which contain the age verified and the verification result in the "[age]:[true/false]" format.
-The **nonce** claim will mirror the provided nonce from the starting request, and should be validated by the receiving service.
-The **nonce** provides replay protection and transaction linking for integrating services.
-The **sub** claim is a pr. request random UUID and cannot be used to track the user across multiple requests.
+This is a standard JWT ID token issued to the calling client_id (aud).
+The key claim for the Age Verification flow is **idbrokerdk_age_verified**, which contains the verified age and result in the "[age]:[true/false]" format.
+The **nonce** claim mirrors the nonce from the request and should be validated by the receiving service, providing replay protection and transaction linking.
+The **sub** claim is a request-specific random UUID, preventing user tracking across multiple requests.

-This ID token can validated as a standard OpenID Connect/OAuth ID token using the discovery endpoint of the Signaturgruppen Broker or by using the [Token Validation API endpoint](https://pp.netseidbroker.dk/op/swagger/index.html).
+This ID token can be validated as a standard OpenID Connect/OAuth ID token using the discovery endpoint of the Signaturgruppen Broker or by using the [Token Validation API endpoint](https://pp.netseidbroker.dk/op/swagger/index.html).

-> It is strongly recommended that the nonce generation and validation of nonce and ID token is done in a backend implementation.
-It is possible, as demonstrated in our HTML+JS demo, to setup the integration entirely in-browser and not utilize any backend for this, but this exposes the
+> While it's technically possible to handle the integration entirely in-browser, it is strongly recommended that nonce generation and ID token validation occur on a backend to secure the integration against tampering.
-> validation to tampering in-browser by users who want to circumvent this validation mechanism.
-Signaturgruppen has provided the means to integrate a strong age verification into any web or app context, it is ultimately up to the integrating service to secure their integration.